Ukraine Prosthetic Assistance Project: Outcomes

-Elena Tsimbaliuk, Ukraine Prosthetic Assistance Project coordinator in Ukraine, has become an adviser to the committee (at the Ministry of Social Policy of Ukraine), responsible for establishing care pathways and opportunities for Ukrainian military amputees.
+Olena Tsymbaliuk, Ukraine Prosthetic Assistance Project logistics and operations manager, has become an adviser to the committee (at the Ministry of Social Policy of Ukraine), responsible for establishing care pathways and opportunities for Ukrainian military amputees.
 This allowed the Project team to provide guidance to the Ukrainian ministry on how to better structure amputee services all across Ukraine and ensure transparency of the processes.
 The Project has claimed to bring systemic changes to the Ukrainian prosthetic industry.

 As a result of the first two missions, the connections between Ukrainian specialists from different local facilities have been established and more local collaboration has started and is developing.
 Ukrainian specialists are now applying multidisciplinary approach to patient care.
 The Project has received a grant from the Embassy of Australia in Ukraine; a fundraiser was held by CUIA Fund; Prosthetika and World Rehabilitation Fund have financially supported the Project.
 The third mission took place on July 23 – August 5, 2017 and focused on sports and leisure prosthetics and related rehabilitation.
 Some of the amputees who received prostheses were members of Invictus Games: Team Ukraine and Ukrainian Paralympic Team.
 This was the first time in Ukraine that 20 Ukrainian prosthetists and rehabilitation specialists were trained in fitting and teaching amputees to effectively use sports and leisure prosthetic devices.
 Daily seminars were held to provide additional support to a greater number of specialists, interested in learning new approaches and tricks.